 - Attend a shelter conference such as the UK Shelter Forum twice per year or attend lectures at universities that have your interest.
 It is a good place to meet people that work in the field and the presentation will give you a better understanding of what you would like to do and who inspires you.
 You can also attend the Shelter Meeting online.
 It gives you a good idea of relevant topics and mostly help is requested from the participants, so this gives you an idea of what topic you could work on together with some of these organizations as a volunteer or for a thesis project.

 - Academic literature is not always the easiest way to get started.
 It is always good to see some examples of others.
 I can recommend you to read some thesis projects of my students and speak with them.
-This one is about the self-reliance of an indigenous community in Mailaysia.
-Most of the projects have been confidential, such as an imaginary refugee city in the Mediterranean sea, social networks in the reconstruction in Nepal, the optimization of and emergency water tower.
-But in most student library's you can find good examples.
+Most of the projects have been confidential but you can always get access via email.
+Examples are self-reliance of communities in Malaysia (Bart van Jole), an imaginary refugee city in the Mediterranean sea (Edwin Vermeer, Stella Brugman), social networks in the reconstruction in Nepal (Benjamin Schep), self-recovery in the Philippines (Erika Palmieri), the optimization of and emergency water tower (Tom Verputten), motivations during reconstruction in Nepal (Gijs van Duren).
+In most academic libraries you can find good examples.
 You can see that the scope of projects is very broad.
 If you find any thesis that you like, contact these students for a coffee to find out more.

 - The Humanitarian library is a large database with important documents related to shelter managed by the Shelter Centre.
 You can narrow down you search by selecting types of disasters, country, type of document, organization and language.
 Save those documents that have your interest and try to define what they have in common.